About Us

 A MESSAGE FROM KATE GOREE, MA, LPC, NCC:

 “As a Licensed Professional Counselor, I aspire to counsel clients collaboratively towards their individualized goals using a solution-focused approach.
-I have been working in the field for more than sixteen years and have experience providing individual, family, and couples counseling.
+I have been working in the field since 2005 and have experience providing individual, family, and couples counseling.
 I have experience working on an inpatient psychiatric unit, a drug and alcohol outpatient facility, and an outpatient counseling facility.

 I enjoy working with all ages.
 I currently see clients in individual, family, and couples counseling.
-I specialize in working with clients that suffer from a variety of symptoms (life transitions, interpersonal conflict, mental health, substance abuse, personal growth, relationships).
+I specialize in working with clients that suffer from a variety of symptoms (life transitions, interpersonal conflict, mental health, substance abuse, personal growth, relationships, grief and loss).

 My desire in counseling is to promote a safe haven where clients are heard and respected.
 I will provide support, encourage self-development, and respect each client.
 I enjoy counseling and look forward to working with every client individually.”